topcoder-platform/platform-ui/README.md

 }
 ```

-Shared stylesheets are located in `src-ts/lib/styles/`.
+Shared stylesheets are located in `src/libs/ui/lib/styles/`.
 We use variables and mixins for handling padding, colors and breakpoints in the application, among others.
-To reference these in your SCSS files, simply add the following line at the top of your file.
+To reference these in your SCSS files, simply add the needed lines at the top of your file.

 ```
-@import '[path to]/lib/styles/includes';
+@import '@libs/ui/styles/includes';
-@import '[path to]/lib/styles/typography';
+@import '@libs/ui/styles/typography';
-@import '[path to]/lib/styles/variables';
+@import '@libs/ui/styles/variables';
 ```

 ### Colors & Gradients

-Colors and Gradients are defined as variables in `src-ts/lib/styles/_palette.scss`.
+Colors and Gradients are defined as variables in `src/libs/ui/lib/styles/_palette.scss`.

 >**WARNING:** Do not use any colors that are not already defined in the palette.
 If a mockup you are working from has a different color, find the color in the palette that is closest.

 ### Padding

-Padding for various screen sizes are defined as variables in `src-ts/lib/styles/_layout.scss`.
+Padding for various screen sizes are defined as variables in `src/libs/ui/lib/styles/_layout.scss`.
 This file also contains a mixin called `pagePaddings` that determines the correct padding to use for the current screen size based on breakpoints.

 ### Breakpoints

-Breakpoint mixins are defined in `src-ts/lib/styles/_breakpoints.scss` and can be used to apply different styling based on the screen width.
+Breakpoint mixins are defined in `src/libs/ui/lib/styles/_breakpoints.scss` and can be used to apply different styling based on the screen width.

 Here is an example that applies a different height value than the default to a css class selector if the screen is considered small (376px - 464px).